phuze/phuze.github.io/_posts/2022-02-19-building-a-secure-ftp-server.md

 guest_username=ftp

 # default umask for local users
-local_umask=022
+# 022 allows only our local user to write, but anyone can read
+# 077 is completely private, no other user can read or write
+local_umask=077

-# virtual users will use same privs as local users
+# virtual users will have the same privileges
+# as our local guest account
 virtual_use_local_privs=YES

-# write permissions
+# write permissions for users
 write_enable=YES
 allow_writeable_chroot=YES

+# virtual user directory
+local_root=/home/vftp/$USER

 # automatically generate a home directory for each virtual user
 user_sub_token=$USER

-# virtual user directory
-local_root=/home/vftp/$USER

 # jail all users by default
 chroot_local_user=YES